 Inquiry approach to the themes of social studies and the methods of eliciting thinking and knowledge development.
 Creating curricular units based on standards.
 Integration of subject areas and technology to enhance learning.
-Prerequisite: UAS Bachelor of Arts Elementary Education major or permission from Program Director.
+Prerequisite: UAS Bachelors of Arts Elementary Education major or permission from Bachelors of Arts Elementary Education Program Director.
 Contact the School of Education 907-796-6424.